This quick and easy recipe for BBQ baked beans makes the most drool-worthy side dish ever.

 Want to make them ahead of time?
 No problem.
 Baked beans will last for up to a week when stored in an airtight container in the fridge.

-Got leftovers?
-This is unlikely, but if you do, you can freeze them in a freezer-safe, airtight container.
-It will keep well in the freezer for up to 3 months.
+If you have leftovers, freeze them in a freezer-safe, airtight container.
+They will keep well for up to 3 months.

 To defrost, let the beans sit in the fridge overnight.
 Reheat them in the oven at 350 degrees Fahrenheit for 20 minutes.

 We are sorry that this post was not useful for you!

 Let us improve this post!

 Tell us how we can improve this post?